Golden Globe Awards: Stars react to nominations

 "Transparent" earned two nominations.

-Joining Dreyfus in the hilarious reactions category is Ryan Reynolds, who earned his first Golden Globe nomination for "Deadpool."
+Joining Louis-Dreyfus in the hilarious reactions category is Ryan Reynolds, who earned his first Golden Globe nomination for "Deadpool."

 "Honored to be nominated by the HFPA for a Golden Globe.
 And possibly more honored the film itself is being recognized this way," he said.
 "As we speak, the entire 'Deadpool' team is engaged in a grotesque, early morning tickle-fight."